If it’s a popularity contest, the cloud is winning.

 As the survey report indicates, cloud adoption has “reached ubiquity.”
 Part of the reason that’s the case is that security concerns have receded.
 The percentage of survey respondents who view cloud security negatively fell in both the Cloud Beginners and Cloud Focused groups (terms used by the research team that refers to those starting their first cloud projects and those with business systems that rely on a substantial amount of cloud technology).
 In fact, many computing experts have considered the cloud – especially in its private sense – to be secure for years, assuming the correct configurations and safety protocols are in place: the US Department of Defense started using cloud computing in 2011.

 Regardless of how secure the cloud can be, the security of a particular cloud environment can be better or worse based on what protections are in place.
 John Grady of Developer.com, in an article published in June 2014, offers five tips that can improve the security of a cloud-based development environment.

 1. Data breaches

 The biggest concern of developers, says Grady, is a data breach.
-Building an application that is fully compatible with all operating systems and devices is complicated enough without having to worry about code theft.
+Building an application that is fully compatible with all operating systems and devices is complicated enough without worrying about code theft.
 However, for developers, just a few lines of lost code could mean that the script must be regenerated from scratch and that – worst-case scenario – a copycat application is released using the leaked snippet.

 A trusted way to defend against a data breach incorporates encryption technology and the management of user permissions.
-You want to be sure that all data is encrypted, especially when it is in motion – moving from a client device to the cloud or between devices.
+You want to ensure that all data is encrypted, especially when it is in motion – moving from a client device to the cloud or between devices.
 Your cloud service provider (CSP) also should not be able to access any of your files or content.
 As Grady notes, “Oversight… Is the mandate of a reputable vendor.”